mosesmarthur/customer_segmentation_challenge/README.md

 # Repository Structure

- - customer_segmentation.ipynb - conda python 3.9 has all the codes of exploration - Background, analysis and findings are on the first cell.
+ - customer_segmentation.ipynb - conda python 3.9 has all the codes of exploration - Background, analysis and flow of analysis is in the first cell.
  - Folder 'graph' -  all the interactive graphs are generated during exploration are present in the folder

 ## Description of dataset